jhsu802701/rails_from_scratch_rails5/09-02-admin_sign_up.md

     flash[:alert] = 'Admin sign-ups are disabled.'
     redirect_to root_path
   end
-*
 ```
+* Enter the command "test1".
+The test should now pass.
 ### Stylesheet
-Add the following lines to the end of the file app/assets/stylesheets/custom.scss:
+* Add the following lines to the end of the file app/assets/stylesheets/custom.scss:

 ```
 /*flash*/